nazmulidris/nazmulidris/README.md

 Highlights:
 - Currently a Rustacean working on all things TUI & CLI!
 Along w/ WASM, WASI, fast and efficient desktop apps.
 Coding in Rust, TypeScript, React, WASM, WASI, Node.js.
 - Worked on IDEs (Android Studio) writing code in Kotlin & Java.
-- Was principal SWE, founder, and CEO of a startup (TRNQL) in 2015.
+- Was principal software engineer, founder, and CEO of a startup (TRNQL) in 2015.
   - Raised 1.5M in venture funding.
   - Successfully built and launched developer-facing SDKs for Android & iOS.
   - Created & led teams that served many users & developers on Android & iOS.